Care to Take with Desktop Computer in Summer

 Clean the dust

-Did you buy your PC years ago and never opened it to clean?
+Did you buy your PC years ago and never opened it to clean it?
 We advise you to do so as soon as possible or ask a technician to do it for you.
-Computers, like any other appliance and area of the house, accumulate dust and dirt inside that can infiltrate their parts and affect their performance.
-Normally, the fans are the components that accumulate the most dirt, spinning slower and thus affecting the cooling of the PC.
-To do a safe cleaning, turn off the computer before you start and do not use water or damp utensils!
+Computers, like any other appliance and area of the house, accumulate dust and dirt inside that can infiltrate their components and affect their performance.
+Usually, the fans are the components that accumulate the most dirt, spinning slower and slower, thus affecting the PC's cooling.
+To perform a safe cleaning, turn off the computer before you start and do not use water or wet utensils!

 Add a fan